hayeseoin/homelab-resources-images/amazon-linux-2023/vagrant-hyperv/README.md

 ```

 ### 2. Create Hyper-V VM
-Create a new Generation 2 VM for Hyper-V using the above iamge and the [`vagrant-seed.iso]

 This Powershell command will create a 1GB 1 core VM using the default switch
 ```ps
 New-VM -Name "amazon-linux-2023" -Generation 2 -MemoryStartupBytes 1GB -SwitchName "Default Switch"